Opticron Oregon Observation 11×70 binoculars review

-The exit pupils of a pair of 11x70s should be 6.4mm in diameter, but we measured these as being just under 6mm.
-On investigation we found that, in common with most binoculars of this class, although the physical aperture is 70mm, the light path is internally stopped down to an effective aperture of only 64mm.
+On investigation we found that, in common with most binoculars of this class, although the physical aperture is 70mm, the light path is internally stopped down to an effective aperture of 64mm.

-Any binoculars of this size will show more when they are mounted using a tripod adaptor fixed to its integral mounting bush.
+Any binoculars of this size will show more when they are mounted on a tripod with an adaptor fixed to its integral mounting bush.

-However these are light enough and the magnification is low enough to be held by hand for short periods.
+However, these are light enough and the magnification is low enough for them to be hand- held for short periods.